KishoreAkashYS/Market-Segmentation/README.md

 the market is viewed as heterogeneous and to further the segmentation of the market, it is broken down into a few smaller homogenous subsets of the same market-making analysis useful.
 The importance of market segmentation is that it makes it easier to focus marketing efforts and resources on reaching the most valuable audiences and achieving business goals.
 Market segmentation allows you to get to know your customers, identify what is needed in your market segment, and determine how you can best meet those needs with your product or service.
-This helps you design and execute better marketing strategies from top to bottom.
+This helps you design and execute better marketing strategies from top to bottom.<br/>
-\nBenefits of Market segmentation:
+Benefits of Market segmentation:
 *	Creating stronger market messages.
 *	Identify the most effective marketing strategies.
 *	Design hyper-targeted ads.